Get Inspired: How to get into weightlifting

 If you're interested in competing in weightlifting, competitions are split into weight classes, much like combat sports.
 British Weightlifting can answer any questions you may have about the sport.

 There are approximately 50 British Weightlifting accredited clubs in gyms, sport centres and universities throughout the United Kingdom.

 Clubs provide the best place for people of all ages and abilities to attend training sessions with a qualified coach who will help you lift weights safely and develop a programme to help you achieve your goals.

-Are you inspired to try Weightlifting?
+Are you inspired to try weightlifting?
 Or maybe you are a keen enthusiast already?
-Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired or email us on firstname.lastname@example.org.
+Get in touch and tell us your story by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.